The My Health Record system provides a view that combines:

 My Health Record Consent = ‘Not given’

-The script is most likely an old script created before the practice started using NPDR in Bp Premier.
-The following screen will appear:
+The script is most likely an old script created before the practice started using My Health Record in Bp Premier.

-This screen lists the items selected for re-prescribing marked as Not given.
+A screen will appear listing the items selected for re-prescribing marked as Not given.
 Tick those items that the patient would like to give consent to upload.
 The My Health Record Consent for that item will change to ‘Yes’.
-Each item will be ticked by default but can be unticked if the patient does not want the script details uploaded to the NPDR.
+Each item will be ticked by default but can be unticked if the patient does not want the script details uploaded to My Health Record.

 Click Upload and continue with the prescription process.